shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Wow, that’s great, Muddy, but how’d…”

-“Oh and lookie this!”
+“Oh, and lookie this!”
 Mudrich leaned her hammer against the wall where two prongs stuck out.
 “It’s a hammer holder!
 And and this!”
 She gestured to a blank wall with a bunch of chicken scratches in it.
 “Is the tally for how many cats have been killed here!
 I started us off with the kills I previously got.
 My hammer isn’t really easy to tally, so but now I have this!”

 “Muddy, that’s brilliant.
 But what’s with all these holes?”